sasanhej/APK-run-data-with-Bonsai---IBB-Adaptive-Solutions/README.md

 - Cogs LP
 - Cogs EP

+Hopefully this code will be used for a later ETL job.

 For security reasons, all addresses and user/pass are removed, but please feel free to ask for my support if you trying to develop something similar.